openid/sharedsignals/openid-caep-event-types-1_0.md

 event_timestamp
 : REQUIRED, JSON number: the time at which the session revocation occured.
-  Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
+  Its value is a JSON number representing the number of milliseconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 This value must be less than or equal to the "iat" claim in the parent Security Event Token (SET).